Internet of Behaviour (IoB) implications for XR analytics

 How does the Internet of Behaviour work?

 IoB connects AR and VR devices to cloud services like Amazon Web Services (AWS).
 APIs collect sensor data (gyroscope, accelerometer etc) in a real-time data exchange.
 Data is stored on databases and analysed by AI algorithms to create an intelligence engine capable of understanding user behaviour patterns.
-6DOF spatial data on head, hand and body movements in 3D space is a complex dataset however Cognitive Science (and significant R&D) interprets XYZ coordinates into insights which help XR businesses understand their audiences.
-Our approach to the IoB tech stack is an end-to-end data analytics platform which does all the heavy lifting so customers, regardless of data analytics expertise, can quickly see data visualisations and measure performance goals.
+6DOF spatial tracking on head, hand and body movements in 3D space is a complex dataset however Cognitive Science (and significant R&D) interprets XYZ coordinates into insights which help XR businesses understand their audiences.
+Our spatial computing approach to the IoB tech stack is an end-to-end data analytics platform which does all the heavy lifting so customers, regardless of data analytics expertise, can quickly see data visualisations and measure performance goals.

 What are the benefits of IoB for XR industry?

 Industry research shows that 83% of XR companies think data analytics are important to grow their business but the study also highlights a measurement gap.
 Partly because AR/VR experiences generate unique and unstructured user behaviours (compared to the Internet of clicks, taps and likes) and partly due to reliance on legacy toolkits (e.g. web analytics, surveys etc).
 IoB is a new approach specifically designed to a) collect real-time 6DOF data from any platform or device, b) quickly analyse behaviours in 3D experiences to improve performance and productivity and c) standardise XR metrics to make predictions about future actions based on past behaviours.
 From Navigation (the position, pathway, priority and order of events) to Attention (the time, sequence and priority of content viewed), there are benefits for all Extended Reality use cases.

 How to apply IoB to your XR business?